vinmassaro/yalesites-project/web/profiles/custom/yalesites_profile/modules/custom/ys_links/README.md

 1. Copy the boilerplate code from one of the previously defined ones, ensuring to define `Drupal.ys_links` and `Drupal.ys_links.link_types` if they don't already exist.
-1. Define an object implementing the evaluator and render methods on the `Drupal.ys_links.linkTypes` object.
+1. Define an object implementing the following  methods on the `Drupal.ys_links.linkTypes` object:
+   - weight: integer
+   - name: string
+   - evaulator: fn(link)
+   - render: fn(link)
 1. Define the new link type in the `ys_links.libraries` file along side the other link types defined.
 1. Attach the new link type library in the `ys_links.module` file inside of the